paulsimroth/ai_chat/README.md

 # AI Chat
 This project is an AI Chat App.
 It is a ChatGPT clone.
 Users can sign in with a Google Account.
+You can choose between different AI models via a drop down menu.
+Your conversiations are stored on firebase.

 ## Technology Stack & Tools